All the tips and tricks you need for cooking the perfect Thanksgiving dinner on your grill or smoker!

-For the first Thanksgiving in our house, we ended up needing our next-door neighbor’s oven to cook our turkey since it wouldn’t even fit in our oven.
+Our first home had a tiny oven.
+As in you couldn’t fit a 12 lb turkey inside it small.
+So for the first Thanksgiving together in our old home, we ended up needing our next-door neighbor’s oven to cook our turkey since it wouldn’t even fit in our oven.
 Yes, it’s that small.
 Shortly after that Thanksgiving, we purchased our first grill and then our first smoker.
 We quickly realized we could actually cook nearly everything for Thanksgiving dinner outside.
 We didn’t even need that clunky old tiny oven.
 It was a revelation!…

 Which brings me back to Thanksgiving and amazing things you can cook for this festive dinner outdoors, on your grill or smoker, like said Smoked Sausage and Cornbread Stuffing.